 Ann Jennings Shackelford | Montrose

-Ann is currently Director, Community Development and Partnerships for Teach For America – Greater Delta (Mississippi and Arkansas), and also works as a senior consultant with Arthur Alley Associated, a Mississippi-based consulting firm specializing in strategic planning and fundraising.
+Ann works as a senior consultant with Arthur Alley Associated, a Mississippi-based consulting firm specializing in strategic planning and fundraising.
 Previously Ann helped open the B.B.
-King Museum in Indianola, MS and worked there in development & communications for four years, following a 15-year corporate career at Delta and Pine Land Company (D&PL) in Scott, Mississippi, a publicly-traded (NYSE) company where she retired as Vice President of Corporate Services.
+King Museum in Indianola, MS and worked there in development and communications for four years, following a 15-year corporate career at Delta and Pine Land Company (D&PL) in Scott, Mississippi, a publicly-traded (NYSE) company where she retired as Vice President of Corporate Services.
 A proud graduate of Central High in Little Rock, Ann earned her B.A. at Stanford University in English Literature and Communications/Print Journalism, followed by post graduate study at the Stanford Publishing Course and at the Lilly School of Philanthropy.
 She is nationally certified as a Senior Professional in Human Resources (SPHR) and as a fundraising executive (CFRE).
 She was a Governor’s appointee to the Arkansas State Board of Higher Education and the Arkansas Humanities Council, founding member of the Audubon Arkansas board, and past president of both the Arkansas Women’s History Institute and the Mississippi Forum of the International Women’s Forum.
 She currently serves on the board of Hope Credit Union which provides financial services in underserved communities across five states, and the state commission of the Historic Arkansas Museum.

 Anna Landers Swaim | Little Rock